de-Boer-Lab/GIL/README.md

 GIL (Generate Indexes for Libraries) is a package that generates indexing primers for multiplexed sequencing.

+A web app version of GIL is available here: https://dbl-gil.streamlitapp.com/.

 # Installation

 GIL requires Python 3.6 or higher and is not compatible with Python 2.
 The optional